Xynes-Studio/xynes-telemetry-service/docs/adr/003-telemetry-query-actions.md

 ### New Action Keys

-We introduce two new internal actions accessible only to users with `telemetry.view` permission:
+We introduce two new internal actions accessible only to users with `telemetry.events.view` permission:

 | Action Key | Description | Returns |
 |------------|-------------|---------|